Insurance Information for Students

 What To Do If Personal Property Gets Damaged:

-It is therefore prudent to ensure that valuable personal property be covered under your parents' homeowner's insurance policy or a renter's insurance policy in the event the State denies the claim.
+It is therefore prudent to ensure that valuable personal property be covered under your parents' homeowner's insurance policy or under a renter's insurance policy.

 Should your property become damaged, and you feel that it is due to the negligence of the University, you may file a Tort Claim against the University of Maryland with the State of Maryland through the process outlined on the Department of Environmental Safety, Sustainability and Risk (ESSR), Risk Management webpage.

 All claims are forwarded to the State Treasurer's Office in Annapolis, Maryland.
 A Notice of Claim form may be obtained from the ESSR website or by calling ESSR at (301) 405-3960 to have a claim form faxed or mailed, or you may drop by Seneca Building #812, 4716 Pontiac Street, Suite 0103 to speak to the Insurance Coordinator.